Shortest Path – Python

-August 24, 2010 – 2:26 pmProblem: Write a python function to calculate the shortest path given a start node (or vertex), an end node and a graph.
-Use Dijkstra’s algorithm.
-Return the distance from the start node to the end node, as well as the path taken to get there.
+This post uses python and Dijkstra’s algorithm to calculate the shortest path given a start node (or vertex), an end node and a graph.
+The function will return the distance from the start node to the end node, as well as the path taken to get there.

 The implementation below sticks pretty closely to the algorithm description in the wikipedia entry, which I turned into something a little more pseudo-code-ish to help me implement it: